 • The relationship between the officer and enlisted ranks

 • The expectations placed on a newly commissioned officer

 Based on the board’s recommendation, I will announce my nominations by early January.
 Each academy will then make their appointments based on character, scholarship, test scores, leadership, physical and medical fitness, motivation, and suitability for a military career.

-Contact my Military Liaison, Daniel Gallegos in my Casper office (307-261-6413) with questions.
+Contact my Military Liaison, Patrick Sheehan in my Casper office (307-261-6413) with questions.
 He can help you create the strongest application packet possible.

 Application Essay Must